joshcomley/Overengineer/_posts/2015-12-19-Using-OpenIddict-to-easily-add-token-authentication-to-your-.NET-web-apps.markdown

 For the above code to compile, you'll need to fill in the following variables:
 - YOUR_CLIENT_APP_ID
-  - This is just the ID of your client.
-For now you can just use something like "My Client", nice and professinal, like
+  - This is just the ID of your client, and it *cannot contain spaces*.
+For safety, best to just stick to letters.
+For now you can just use something like "MyClient", nice and professinal, like.
 - YOUR_CLIENT_APP_SECRET
   - Again, we're just getting this up and running so choose anything, but for production apps ensure this is kept absolutely private and is impossible to guess.
 Best to just use a random guid.
 - YOUR_CLIENT_APP_URL